 Objectives of the subject “Doing Business in the Republic of Namibia”:

-- To analyze the Namibian economy and foreign trade
+- To analyse the Namibian economy and foreign trade

 - To evaluate business opportunities in the Republic of Namibia

 - To explore Namibia's trade relations with the student's country

 - To know Namibia's Free Trade Agreements (FTAs) of Namibia